chef-boneyard/chef-rfc/new/deprecations-in-resources.md

 ### deprecated method for resources

 This new method will let authors communicate to consumers that a resource is going away in the future.
 Right now we rely on readme or changelog entries, which are not a very effective way to communicate to consumers.
-This method will accept true, false (default), or a string.
-If set to true any consumer of the resource will see a canned deprecation warning.
-If a string, then that string becomes the warning message.
+This method will accept a string which becomes the warning message.

 #### Example